sashakarcz/bensonmasons.com/content/updates/march-2025/index.md

 ---
-title: "New WM in the house!"
+title: "Changes are coming"
-weight: 2
+weight: 1
-read_more_copy: "The new WM is making waves"
+read_more_copy: "Changes are coming"
 date: 2025-03-03
 ---

-We are entering into a new era!
+We are entering into a new era at Mercer.
+Stay tuned for the launch of a new website, building upgrades, and much more.
+2025 is shaping up to be an outstanding year!